brettXX/PrecisTinyOled/README.md

 PrecisTinyOled oled;          // Create one or more oled objects, though more than one is not advised.

 void setup(){
-  oled.begin(0x3C, 128, 64);  // Initialize the oled with its I2C address, as well as pixel width and height (32 or 64).
+  // This initializes the oled with its I2C address, pixel width, and pixel height (32 or 64), and also starts Wire using the default SDA and SCL pins. oled.begin(0x3C, 128, 64);
 }

 void loop(){